Halloween and Horror

 the time of the film's production.

-A very thorough history of EC
+A very thorough overview of all of EC

 Comics (not just that one title) that covers the entire history of the